 Bachelor's Degree in Sign Language Interpretation

-Bachelor's degree programs can include rigorous practicum, internship and service learning components.
-Courses can include advanced subjects like:
+Bachelor's degree programs can include a rigorous practicum and service learning components.
+Examples of lecture topics are:

 - Interactive interpreting